TVT22-16/MovieSite/README.md

 To setup for dev:
     "npm install" on client and server directory

-Scripts:
 To start with nodemon: npm run dev